-A faculty sponsor is required to enroll students by completing an online registration form (available at www. acsa-arch.org) prior to submission by January 16, 2019.
-Complete one online form for each individual student or team of students participating.
-Students or teams wishing to enter the competition on their own must have a faculty sponsor, who should complete the online registration form.
-There is no entry or submission fee to participate in the competition.
-Please add the email address competitions@acsa-arch.org & acsa2019@mirasmart.com to your address book to ensure that you receive all emails regarding your participation in the competition.
+A faculty sponsor is required to enroll students by All boards are required to be uploaded through the completing an online registration form (available at ACSA website in Portable Document Format (PDF) www.acsa-arch.org) by December 6, 2017.
+Complete or image (JPEG) files.
+Participants should keep an online form for your entire class/studio or for each in mind that, due to the large number of entries, individual student or team of students participating. preliminary review does not allow for the hanging end-Students or teams wishing to enter the competition to-end display of presentation boards.
+Accordingly, on their own must have a faculty sponsor, who should participants should not use text or graphics that complete the form.
+There is no entry or submission cross over from board to board. fee to participate in the competition.
+Please add the email address competitions@acsa-arch.org to your Project authorship must remain anonymous.
+The names of student participants, their schools, or address book to ensure that you receive all emails faculty sponsors, must NOT appear on the boards, regarding your participation in the competition.

-During registration the faculty will have the ability to add students and create teams.
-Registration is required by January 16, 2019, but can be changed, edited and added to until a student begins their final submission.
+During registration, the faculty will have the ability to add students, add teams, assign students to teams, and add additional faculty.
+Registration is required by December 6, 2017, but changes are allowed up until the student(s) upload a final submission.